pomerium/documentation/content/docs/internals/connection.md

 ### 2. **Request initiation**

 After the transport layer connection is established, the downstream client sends an HTTP request.
-The proxy parses this request, matches it against its configuration, and determines the upstream service to which the request should be forwarded.
+The proxy parses this request, matches it against the configuration, and determines the upstream service to which the request should be forwarded.

 ### 3. **Request authorization**